telecomwireless/operationwarm/ReadMe.md

-# Introduction

-This application visualizes the areas served/represented by the operationwarm team on the US map.
-There are two text boxes through which a user interacts with this dashboard.
-First is the category field where the user can select either one or multiple categories.
-Second is the state field where the user can select one or multiple states but, when a state is picked user have to select a category else the markers won't appear on the map.

 ## Installing and Running the application

 The easiest way to run this application on your machine is through [docker](https://www.docker.com/) software.